julienXX/rustatic/README.md

-# rustatic: a static site builder
+# toucan: a static site builder